Skip to main content

 Peer pressure at this age is rarely the dramatic “dare you to jump off a bridge” scenario.
 More often, it is subtle: the slow erosion of personal preferences to match the group.
 It is pretending not to like something they actually enjoy.
 It is laughing at a joke that makes them uncomfortable.
 It is the quiet betrayal of self that happens when belonging feels conditional.

-Asher and Paquette's research on loneliness and peer relations revealed that children who maintain a sense of personal identity while adapting to group norms show the healthiest social outcomes in adolescence.
-The children who struggled most were not those who stood apart from the crowd, but those who abandoned their own values entirely to gain acceptance (Asher & Paquette, 2003, Current Directions in Psychological Science, 12(3), 75–78, DOI: 10.1111/1467-8721.01233).
+Asher and Paquette's research on loneliness and friendships showed that tweens who stay true to themselves while also adapting to group norms have the healthiest social lives in adolescence.
+The kids who struggled most were not the ones who stood apart from the crowd, but the ones who gave up who they were entirely just to be accepted (Asher & Paquette, 2003, Current Directions in Psychological Science, 12(3), 75–78, DOI: 10.1111/1467-8721.01233).

 The challenge for parents is to help their tween develop the social courage to be themselves without making them feel like outsiders.
 This is a delicate balance, and stories can help bridge it.